M-Garcia22/expo-dynamic-fonts/README.md

 ## Contributing

-We welcome contributions to `expo-font-loader`!
+We welcome contributions to `react-native-font-loader`!
 Here's how you can help:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.